yuhengr/tp/docs/UserGuide.md

 7. [bye](#7-exiting-the-game-bye)

 ### 1. Starting game: `topic`
+There are multiple question banks pre-configured in Player2113.
 Start the game by selecting a topic from the menu.
-Afterwards, questions will start appearing.
+After choosing a topic, questions will start appearing.
-There are multiple question banks pre-configured in Player2113.

 Format: `topic [TOPIC_INDEX]`